piggyandy/twitchy-term/README.rst

 Twitchy-Term
 =============

-A simple terminal browser Twitch.tv and watch streams on VLC Player using `Livestreamer <http://docs.livestreamer.io/>`_.
+A simple terminal tool for browsing Twitch.tv and watching streams on VLC Player using `Livestreamer <http://docs.livestreamer.io/>`_.

 ============
 Dependencies